alchemyplatform/aa-sdk/site/overview/introduction.md

 - **aa-sdk**: A simple, powerful interface to integrate, deploy, and use smart accounts.
 The `aa-sdk` orchestrates everything under the hood to make development easy.
 - **Light Account:** Secure, audited smart accounts.
 Easy to deploy, just when your users need them.
-- **signer:** Integrations with the most popular wallet providers.
-Secure your accounts with email, social login, passkeys, or a self-custodial wallet signer.
+- **Signer:** Integrations with the most popular wallet providers.
+Secure your accounts with email, social login, passkeys, or a self-custodial wallet Signer.
 - **Gas Manager API:** A programmable API to sponsor gas for UserOps that meet your criteria.
 - **Bundler API:** The most reliable ERC-4337 Bundler.
 Land your UserOps onchain, batch operations, and sponsor gas at massive scale.